gmc-code/PC-microbit-micropython/docs/lessons2/compass_syntax.rst

 .. warning::

-    Calibrating the compass will cause your program to pause until calibration is complete.
-Calibration consists of a little game to draw a circle on the LED display by rotating the device.
+    | Calibrating the compass will cause your program to pause until calibration is complete.
+    | Calibration consists of tilting the microbit to fill the LED display.

 Functions